 Yes, many cities including Denver require a permit to renovate your basement.
-By doing so you are altering the exsisting floor plan.
-However if you are doing it yourself you can still take out permits and complete the process without hiring a contractor.
-Denver will have you complete a home owners exam and even easily outlines the steps to complete for a basement remodeling.
+By doing so you are altering the existing floor plan.
+If you are doing it yourself (DIY) you can still take out permits and complete the process without hiring a contractor.
+Denver will have you complete a homeowner's exam and even easily outlines the steps to complete for a basement remodeling.

 Does finishing a basement increase property taxes?

-When a basement is finished, it becomes additional living space and can increase it's assessed value.
+When a basement is finished, it becomes additional livable square footage and can increase its assessed value.
 Because of an increased assessed value, property taxes will also likely increase.
 This increase however is generally much less than the discount you'll take when you sell your home with unpermitted work.
-Unpermitted finished basement also isn't worth the risk of possible safety hazards that an inspection would notice and stop.
+An unpermitted finished basement also isn't worth the risk of possible safety hazards that a building inspector would notice and stop.

 Why would work be completed without a permit?